BlockchainUSC/Build-Night-2/README.md

 export default config;

 ```
-*Inside of hardhat.config.ts, add your private key as a string (enclose it in quotes)*

 Follow [slides](https://docs.google.com/presentation/d/1xdg0rA4LAnQ_z0KawWPDZ7PYjTHXLxOPf_et7FiCZI8/edit?usp=sharing) for instructions on how to get Sepolia Test ETH, create Alchemy RPC Endpoint, and access your private key.